Orupgaard: Early history

+Selbye family

+In 1809, Hincheldey's widow sold Orupgård to the English baron Charles August Selby (1755–1823) who built a fine new manor which he left to his son Charles Borre de Selby.

 Tesdorpf family

 In 1840, Edward Tesdorpf, the son of a Hamburg merchant, bought the estate, introducing a style of innovative farming which was widely recognized as a model to be emulated.
 He thoroughly drained and fertilized the land, brought in new breeds of cattle and built a dairy, achieving a five-fold increase in production by 1890.

 Tesdpråf passed Orupgaard down to his eldest son Frederik Tesdorpf.